eteran/cxx11_printf/README.md

 to actually implement the `printf` fully with all of its quirks.
 This code is (an attempt) to do that.

-An advantage of this, is that in principle, we can support ANY type being passed to a format, even complex objects.
-While this is not supported yet, I do plan for it going forward.
-The current plan of having `"%?"` mean "call `to_string` on the argument and print the result.
+An advantage of this, is that we can support ANY type being passed to a format, even complex objects.
+For example, when `CXX11_PRINTF_EXTENSIONS` is enabled `"%?"` means "call `to_string` on the argument and print the result" This uses ADL, so it will find the version that you specify in your namespaces, or use `std::to_string` as a fallback.
+If no `to_string` is found, it uses the internal one which asserts.

 NOTE: floating point is not implemented, as it is complex to do correctly, but
       is on the TODO list.